joealden/corum-docs/src/index.md

 # Computing Coursework Project - Joe Alden

-This is the project report Corum by Joe Alden.
+This is the project report for Corum by Joe Alden.

 * Name: **Joe Alden**
 * Candidate Number: **0038**